fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 We need quite a bunch of setup, but first let's start with our Robot.

 #### Robot Pattern
-Robot Pattern presented by Jake Wharton here: https://academy.realm.io/posts/kau-jake-wharton-testing-robots/ and as described Kotlin specific here: https://medium.com/android-bits/espresso-robot-pattern-in-kotlin-fc820ce250f7

-There is also a Kotlin specific article [here](https://medium.com/android-bits/espresso-robot-pattern-in-kotlin-fc820ce250f7).
+The Robot Pattern is presented by Jake Wharton [here](https://jakewharton.com/testing-robots/) and there is also a Kotlin specific article describing the same pattern [here](https://medium.com/android-bits/espresso-robot-pattern-in-kotlin-fc820ce250f7).

 The idea is to separate the logic of finding your views from the logic of the test.
 So basically if for example a View Id changes, it doesn't make our behaviour change too, so in this case only our Robot will change, while the Test Class stays the same.

-For now I will keep the synthetic sugar to the minimum, and just declare my actions and verifications there.
+For now I will keep the syntactic sugar to a minimum, and just declare my actions and verifications there.
 Feel free to have as much customization there as you think is necessary to make your tests clearer.

 Let's open our robot: `org.fnives.test.showcase.ui.codekata.CodeKataLoginRobot`

 Here is a list of actions we want to do:
 - we want to be able to type in the username
 - we want to be able to type in the password
-- we want to be able the username or password is indeed shows on the UI
+- we want to be able to verify that the username or password is indeed shown on the UI
 - we want to be able to click on signin
-- we want to be able verify if we are loading or not
+- we want to be able to verify if we are loading or not
 - we want to verify if an error is shown or not
 - we want to check if we navigated to Main or not